Slaitroc/RicciPaoliGrisoni/RASD.md

 Students&Companies (S&C) is a platform that helps match university students looking for internships and companies offering them.
 The platform should ease the matching between students and companies based on:

 - the experiences, skills and attitudes of students, as listed in their CVs;
-- the projects (application domain, tasks to be performed, relevant adopted technologies-if any-etc.) and terms offered by companies (for example, some company might offer paid internships and/or provide both tangible and intangible benefits, such as training, mentorships, etc.).
+- the projects (application domain, tasks to be performed, relevant adopted technologies-if any-etc.) and terms offered by companies (for example, some company might offer paid internships and/or provide both tangible and intangible benefits, such as training, mentorship, etc.).

 The platform is used by companies to advertise the internships that they offer, and by students to look for internships.
 Students can be proactive when they look for internships (i.e., they initiate the process, go through the available internships, etc.).
 Moreover, the system also has mechanisms to inform students when an internship that might interest them becomes available and can inform companies about the availability of student CVs corresponding to their needs.
 We refer to this process as “recommendation”.